OpenMOOC/userregistration/doc/installation.md

     touch userregistration/enable

 The module will be enabled.
-You can now proceed to [configuration.md](configure it).
+You can now proceed to [configure it](configuration.md).